- Instructions for authors

 Manuscripts must be written in English.
-In MS-Word files the text should be double-spaced with 3-cm margins and set in A4 size.
-Pages should be numbered consecutively and arranged in the following order:
+In MS-Word files the text should be double-spaced with 3-cm margins and set in A4 size, and lines should be numbered consecutively through the entire text.
+Pages should also be numbered consecutively and arranged in the following order:

 - Title page (including title of paper; the names and affiliations of all authors; total text pages; numbers of tables and figures; the e-mail address, telephone number(s) of the corresponding author; and the 16-digit ORCID of the author(s), if available)